hoaproject/Central/README.md

     $ php Run.php
     I guess I am sick…

-And 10 seconds after, we will see the `AMessage` file appear with the content:
+And 10 seconds after, we will see the `A_Message` file appear with the content:
 *Hello from after-life… or somewhere about!*.

 ## Documentation

-Different documentations can be found on the website:
+Different documentation can be found on the website:
 [http://hoa-project.net/](http://hoa-project.net/).

 ## License